ZProLegend007/ZenLights/README.md

 ```
 <hr>

-### kbvis.py
+### kbvis
 (in progress)
-A customiseable audio visualiser that monitors audio output, calculates bass amplitude and then uses the keyboard backlight to let you experience your music on a whole new level.
+A customiseable audio visualiser written in rust that monitors audio output, calculates bass amplitude and then uses the keyboard backlight to let you experience your music on a whole new level.

 ### pulse.sh
 A nice smooth script that makes the keyboard backlight pulse on each keypress.